pytorch/xla/docs/dynamo.md

 ```
 > **NOTE:** inference backend name `torchxla_trace_once` is subject to change.

 With the `torch.compile` you will see that PyTorch/XLA only traces the resent18 model once during the init time and executes the compiled binary every time `dynamo_resnet18` is invoked, instead of tracing the model every time.
-Note that currently Dynamo does not support fallback so if there is an op that can not be traced by XLA, it will error out.
-Feel free to open a github issue and we We prioritize adding the lowering.
-We will add the fallback support for dynamo in the upcoming 2.1 release.
 Here is a inference speed analysis to compare Dynamo and Lazy using torch bench on Cloud TPU v4-8

 | model | Speed up |
 | --- | ----------- |